Careers in research

 What can I do?

 There are many different roles in the sector.
 We’ve outlined those that are often of interest to LSE students with links to further information.
-If you can, try to talk to someone who’s doing the job you’re interested in, so you can get a real flavour of what it’s like.
+If you can, try to talk to someone who’s doing the job you’re interested in (such as using LinkedIn to search for LSE alumni, or using the School's Ask an Alum tool), so you can get a real flavour of what it’s like.

 Job titles and ways of working vary between sectors, and we suggest you consider the differences between them.
 For example:

-• Academic researcher – plans research projects, seeks funding, records and reports findings etc. The Jobs Researcher (HE) job description provides further details.
+• Academic researcher – plans research projects, seeks funding, and records and reports findings.
+The Researcher (HE) job description on jobs.ac.uk provides further details.

 • User experience researcher – conducts primary research to inform an organisation’s design of the (often digital) user experience.
 The Prospects UX designer job profile provides useful information.